 “Thank you to everyone who contributes to this much needed health service.”

 Thanks to funding support from the UK’s Foreign, Commonwealth and Development Office (FCDO), the mother and child healthcare centre provides urgent treatment for children suffering from severe acute malnutrition.
 For some children who are very ill, like Fatima, this treatment saves their lives.

 The Building Resilient Communities in Somalia (BRCiS) Consortium was created in late 2013.
 It was founded by a small group of people who had been working in Somalia in 2011 and had seen the famine unfolding before their eyes.
 The famine took a huge number of lives and pushed Somalis to the limit in their struggle for survival amid one of the world’s longest and deepest crises.

 Somalia and the international community had clearly been caught off-guard.
 As a result, the UK’s Foreign, Commonwealth and Development Office, one of the country’s main humanitarian donors, decided that they would change the way they funded aid in Somalia.
 They committed to multi-year, flexible interventions, supporting the capacity to adapt to change and reduce risks.
 Thus, the BRCiS story began.

-Four years of resilience building in Somalia has taken the BRCiS Consortium on a rich learning journey.
+Eight years of resilience building in Somalia has taken the BRCiS Consortium on a rich learning journey.
 The BRCiS approach is based on the principle that resilience programmes must be informed by the people they are designed to serve.
 We aim to stand by communities during periods of hardship and offer a certain degree of protection, while promoting self-reliance and dignity.